Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 A very nice introduction from Reno, who explains a little bit more about Yoonla.

 He explains how over 1.2 million people joined the program in it’s first phase, and how transparency and honesty is the name of the game at Yoonla.

-This all sounds great, but I still don’t know what I will be doing.
+This all sounds great, but I’m still unsure about what I will be doing.

 #Step 1: Evolve App & Commission Tracking

 Still no explanation about the Yoonla process, but in this step I am instructed to download a zip file.
-Reno calls it the ‘Evolve App’, but in reality I know that it’s the necessary files to create a squeeze page.
+Reno calls it the ‘Evolve App’, but I can tell these are the necessary files to create a website squeeze page.